alexcpn/alexcpn.github.io/html/NN/ml/3_gradient_descent.md

 But the intuition regarding solving it is the same.
 Instead of the simple slope as in the case of two-dimensional loss function like MSE, we take the **gradient vector** and follow the negative to the gradient, with some constant selected as the learning rate.
 The constant is so chosen, that we decrement in short steps, and reduce the risk of overshooting the minima.

-In the next part we will see where the gradient descent comes into play in nerual network learning.
+In the next part we will see where the gradient descent comes into play in neural network learning.

 [Reading Handwritten Digits A Zip Code Recognition System]:http://yann.lecun.com/exdb/publis/pdf/matan-92.pdf